PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-04-08-Momentum-Portfolio-part-2.md

 mentioned in last post I decided this manner.
-Another important matter is that since I reduced the stocks to listed tradable stocks and not all the stocks that are tradable, and since some data was discountinious, the data and analysis severly suffer from survivorship bias.*
+Another important matter is that since I reduced the stocks to listed tradable stocks and not all the stocks that are tradable, and since some data was discountinious, the data and analysis are subject to from survivorship bias.*

 A slightly different version of last post function, which now filters based on small vs big is used for getting the symbol names: